American-Sign-Language-Translator/American-Sign-Language-Translator/README.md

 BACKGROUND

+An estimated 1 in 1000 babies are born deaf and it is the #1 birth defect in the US.
+According to the World Health Organization, 360,000,000 people worldwide suffer from disabling hearing loss.
+Each of these people has family, friends, acquaintences and coworkers that do not use sign language and have great difficulty communicating with them.
+There is an overwhelming need for a method for these people to communicate.

+A gesture recognition tool is an ideal solution for this issue.
+Being able to open an app on your phone and communicate with people who are hard of hearing would not only provide relief for those suffering from deafness but it would also provide 360 million people to contribute in a meaningful way without being held back by not getting their ideas and their message across to the hearing community.
+The ASL Translator is a demonstration of one possible method for resolving this issue.

 ASL Translator is a gesture recognition app that uses previously trained models to recognize and translate the American Sign Language(ASL).
 The translator model uses the SD3 framework with a MobileNet V3 backbone.
 The ASL translator is